 And so our dichotomy is set.
 Art and science.
 The unreal and the real.
 Stories and facts.

 The dichotomy deepens.
 Mike, the director, is a calculating man, but he is also full of ideas and energy.
 He ignores his wife and, when he is not ignoring her, enjoys causing her psychological pain.
 He manipulates, demands, and cajoles to get his way–and when all of these strategies fail, he threatens.
 Ray, the NASA nerd, is quiet, thoughtful, smart.
-When confronted with human tragedy, he reacts with empathy and concern.
-He is obviously worried about his ailing father and brings him pizza, talking to him in humorous asides as though everything is normal, even when we realize his dad’s mind is not always really there.
+When confronted with human tragedy in the form of the woman who cleans his workspace, he reacts with empathy and concern.
+He is obviously worried about his ailing father and brings him pizza, talking to him in humorous asides as though everything is normal, even when we realize his dad’s mind is not always there.
 These two opposites, Mike and Ray, will connect, if only virtually, because one recognizes the other as an ally.

 Around this dichotomy swirls a storm of action, an array of LA characters, and the constantly beating drum of the central mystery, with the whirring sound of surveillance cameras just off in the distance.